As seen on WKTV NEWSChannel 2 Friday, November 8, 2013

 The ultimate in sweet potato goodness, this savory side dish is easy to prepare and perfect for both children and adults.
 The combination of cinnamon-spiced, sugared walnuts with sumptuous mashed sweet potatoes will complement the other Thanksgiving dishes.

 And you can prepare the mashed sweet potatoes mixture up to two days in advance and store, covered, in the fridge.
 When ready to bake, make the sugared walnuts mixture and sprinkle over potato mixture.
-This convenient casserole from Anchor Hocking makes clean up a snap since it can go right in the dishwasher.
+This classic Anchor Hocking Oven Basics 2 quart covered casserole makes clean up a snap since it can go right in the dishwasher.

 When it comes to honoring tradition with familiar favorites, this recipe will ensure the Thanksgiving celebration is just a little sweeter.